YElnadi/AirBNB_Project/README.md

     }
   ]
 }
 Get details of a Spot from an id
 Returns the details of a spot specified by its id.

 Require Authentication: false

 Request

-Method: GET
+Method: ?
-URL: /spots/:spotId
+URL: ?
 Body: none
 Successful Response

 Status Code: 200

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {